For more information on safely operating visit COVID-19: Operating at COVID-19 Alert Levels 2 and 3.

 As a guide, content from the following types of organisations most often fit our criteria:

-Business.govt.nz is the government's website for small businesses with 19 or fewer employees.
+Business.govt.nz is a government website for small businesses with 19 or fewer employees.
 We aim to reach business owners, operators and advisors through our website, our newsletter and social media.
 Typically, our audience is short on time and needs quick answers to business problems.

 Our audience includes: